See where to stay in Florence — from cozy B&Bs to central hotels

 First Sundays of the Month are FREE!

-Since March 2019, the Italian Ministry of Cultural Heritage modified free entrance to all State museums every month to ONLY 6 months of the year, from October through March.
-This means that the Uffizi, Accademia and the rest of the State museums in Florence (see the list here) are free on the first Sunday of the month from October through March!
-It also means you CANNOT book advance entrance on that day and will need to wait in line along with everyone else.
-Read more about the Florence museum 3 day Firenze Card pass here to decide whether it is convenient for you, since you can book entrance for those days if you have the card.
+The Italian Ministry of Cultural Heritage is offering free entrance to all State museums every month on the FIRST SUNDAY OF THE MONTH throughout the year.
+This means that the Uffizi, Accademia and the rest of the State museums in Florence (see the list here) are free but you CANNOT book advance entrance on that day and will need to wait in line along with everyone else.
 Lines can be long on those free Sundays, so be prepared!

 Only in Florence for a few hours?

-Guided Tours are a fun and interesting way to visit museums... and to skip any lines
+Guided Tours are a fun and interesting way to visit museums... and to skip the lines

-Have any questions on booking museums or where to buy them from?
+Have any questions on booking museums or where to buy tickets?
 Post your questions below!

 Disclaimer: This post includes affiliate links.
 By buying through our affiliates,